Home/Nutritional Comparison

 Purple Yam

-Purple yam, also known as ube, is a starchy tuber native to Southeast Asia, renowned for its vibrant color and sweet flavor.
-It is rich in carbohydrates and provides essential vitamins and minerals.
+Purple yam, also known as ube, is a starchy tuber known for its vibrant purple color and sweet flavor.
+It is rich in carbohydrates and provides a good source of dietary fiber and essential vitamins.

 Rich in antioxidants, purple yam helps combat oxidative stress and may reduce the risk of chronic diseases.